-AYAHUASCA PRE/POST DIETA
+PRE/POST DIETA

 - GUIDELINES -

-- Ayahuasca Dieta –
+- Master Plant Dieta –

 Before and After Your Retreat

-Preparing your body, mind, and spirit for Ayahuasca is an essential step in the healing journey.
+Preparing your body, mind, and spirit for Master Plant Dietas is an essential step in the healing journey.
 The dieta is a physical, emotional, and energetic commitment that opens the pathways for deeper work with the medicine.
 These dieta guidelines (aside from any restrictions related to medications) can be started three days before arriving at the retreat; however, beginning weeks in advance is strongly recommended.
 Giving your body more time to detox and cleanse often reduces—or even eliminates—heavy purging, and other uncomfortable physical symptoms during ceremony.
 It also significantly eases detox symptoms, such as headaches or migraines from coffee withdrawal and other food-related dependencies.

 Pre-Retreat Dieta